 Outdated browsers open you up to all sorts of possible security risks.
 They make you more vulnerable to people stealing (hacking) your personal data and make it easier to compromise your computer, i.e. allowing them to send out tons of spam emails.
 Outdated browsers also make your internet experience “unhappy” since they can have limitations on what features (think submitting forms or viewing media) and websites are available to you.

 Browse Happy is a website maintained by WordPress that alerts users when their browsers are no longer supported.
-You can use this tool to upgrade your browser and learn about other browsers that suit your needs better.
-Click here to Browse Happy
+You can use this tool to upgrade your browser and learn about other browsers that may better suit your needs.

 Latest posts by Amber Brown (see all)